Onyinyeomachi/pythonProject/README.md

-A python projects and automations.
+A list of python projects and automations.